This might have freaked us out given the circumstances.

 "Being an old bushy, I just sort of put two and two together and realised that there must be some creature around there who had noticed that we weren't there and had proffered the dead bird as a welcome home gift.

-"I think with a lot of these things, it really depends on what you're prepared to take in and whether or not you can remain objective and see these things and understand these things and still stop youself from sliding into the rabbit hole with that thought process."
+"I think with a lot of these things, it really depends on what you're prepared to take in and whether or not you can remain objective and see these things and understand these things and still stop yourself from sliding into the rabbit hole with that thought process."

 You can watch that full interview with Russell Crowe here: